$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Introduction

-The focus of this work is the $\CH_2$-optimal model reduction of \LQO{} systems.
-Formally, given an order-$n$ \LQO{} system $\Sys$ as in~\cref{eq:lqoSys}, the problem we consider is that of identifying, for a fixed order of reduction $r\ll n$, a reduced-order \LQO{} system~\cref{eq:lqoSysRed} such that the $\CH_2$ error in approximating $\Sys$ with $\Sysred$ is minimized.
-The $\CH_2$-optimal model reduction of \LQO{} systems has also been studied in~\cite{Reietal24,YanWJ25}.
-In~\cite{Reietal24}, the authors establish the Wilson (or Gramian-based) $\CH_2$-optimality framework from linear model reduction~\cite{Wil70,VanGPA08} for \LQO{} systems.
-This is accomplished by taking gradients of the squared $\CH_2$ approximation error with respect to the reduced-order model matrices in~\cref{eq:lqoSysRed} as parameters.
-The work~\cite{YanWJ25} performs $\CH_2$-optimal model reduction using the Riemannian $\mathsf{BFGS}$ method.
-It is important to note that, in the purely linear setting, $\CH_2$-optimal reduced models are necessarily tangential interpolants of the full-order system; the optimal interpolation points are the mirror images of the reduced model poles.
-These were first derived for single-input, single-output (\SISO{}) systems by Meier and Luenberger~\cite{MeiL67}, and later established for multiple-input, multiple-output (\MIMO{}) systems in the works~\cite{GugAB08,VanGPA08,BunKVW10}.
-Similar results hold for other classes of weakly nonlinear systems; e.g., in the $\CH_2$-optimal model reduction of \emph{bilinear} dynamical systems, optimal approximations satisfy so-called \emph{multipoint Volterra series interpolation} conditions that respect the underlying Volterra series representation of the full-order model~\cite{BenB12,Fla12,FlaG15}.
-The same is true for quadratic-bilinear systems~\cite{CaoEtal22,BenGG18}.
-Thus, it is natural to question whether there exist similar characterizations of $\CH_2$-optimal approximations to \LQO{} systems based on rational transfer function interpolation.
-In this work, we provide a complete and affirmative answer to these questions.
+The focus of this work is the $\CH_2$-optimal \MOR{} of \LQO{} systems.
+Formally, given an order-$n$ \LQO{} system $\Sys$ as in~\cref{eq:lqoSys}, we aim to identify, for a fixed order of reduction $r\ll n$, a reduced-order \LQO{} system $\Sysred$ as in~\cref{eq:lqoSysRed} such that the $\CH_2$ error in approximating $\Sys$ with $\Sysred$ is minimized.
+The $\CH_2$-optimal \MOR{} of \LQO{} systems has also been studied in~\cite{Reietal25,YanWJ25}.
+The Wilson (or Gramian-based) $\CH_2$-optimality framework from linear \MOR{}~\cite{Wil70,VanGPA08} is established for \LQO{} systems in~\cite{Reietal25}, and~\cite{YanWJ25} performs $\CH_2$-optimal \MOR{} using the Riemannian $\mathsf{BFGS}$ method.
+In the \LTI{} setting, $\CH_2$-optimal reduced models are tangential interpolants of the full-order system; the optimal interpolation points are the mirror images of the reduced model poles.
+This was first shown for single-input, single-output (\SISO{}) systems by Meier and Luenberger~\cite{MeiL67}, and later established for multiple-input, multiple-output (\MIMO{}) systems in~\cite{GugAB08,VanGPA08,BunKVW10}.
+Similar results hold for other classes of weakly nonlinear systems; e.g., in the $\CH_2$-optimal \MOR{} of \emph{bilinear}~\cite{BenB12,Fla12,FlaG15} or \emph{quadratic-bilinear}~\cite{CaoEtal22,BenGG18} dynamical systems, optimal approximations satisfy so-called \emph{multipoint Volterra series interpolation} conditions.
+Thus, it is natural to question whether there exist similar characterizations of $\CH_2$-optimal approximations to \LQO{} systems based on transfer function interpolation.
+In this paper, we provide a complete and affirmative answer to this question.